franciscop/polystore/readme.md

 // "Hello world"
 ```

-> Note: an extension is needed, to desambiguate with "folder"
+> Note: an extension is needed, to disambiguate with "folder"

 You can also create multiple stores: